mj-xmr/SolOptXMR/docs/safety.md

-# Safety
+﻿# Safety
-This section desribes safety considerations, subjectively sorted by the most important to the least important.
+This section describes safety considerations, subjectively sorted by the most important to the least important.
 Please read the section, even if most parts sound obvious to you.
 Bear in mind, that I'm not an electrician and I can't take legal responsibility for injuries or financial damages, that I might cause by giving you wrong advice.

 ## Short circuiting (SC)